juanico10/Pihole_list/README.md

 <h1 align="center"> The project that protects your devices </h1>

-The project <strong>Pi-hole_list</strong> is a project in which we block and protect the entire network through its own hardware.
-In this repository it is installed with <strong>docker®</strong>.
-Pi-hole® and Adguard Home® is a DNS sinkhole that protects your devices from unwanted content without the need to install any client-side software.
+The <strong>Pi-hole_list</strong> project is an initiative that aims to lock down and secure the entire network through its own hardware.
+In this repository, it is installed via Docker®.
+Pi-hole® and Adguard Home® are DNS sinkholes that protect your devices from unwanted content without the need to install any software on client devices.

 <div align="center">
     <a href="https://github.com/JuanRodenas/Pihole_list">